photon-hq/vercel-chat-adapter-imessage/README.md

   await thread.post("Hello from iMessage!");
 });
 ```
-## AI Agent Skill
+## Agent Skill

-An agent skill for this adapter is available in the [photon-hq/skills](https://github.com/photon-hq/skills ) repository.
+An agent skill for this adapter is available in the [photon-hq/skills](https://github.com/photon-hq/skills) repository.
 It provides a comprehensive, source-accurate reference that enables AI coding assistants (Cursor, Claude Code, Copilot, and others) to build with this adapter without needing to read the source.

 ```bash
 npx skills add photon-hq/skills --skill chat-adapter-imessage